-To honor his late sister, Gail, Glen Guszkowski (DB ‘72) and his wife, Nancy, sponsor the Gail Guszkowski Memorial Scholarship Fund.
+To honor their family, Glen Guszkowski (DB ‘72) and his wife, Nancy, sponsor the Guszkowski Scholarship Fund at STM.
 The scholarship is awarded to students who have displayed persistence and determination when faced with personal or familial hardships.
-For more information about this scholarship, please read Glen’s message below.
-St. Thomas More has also profiled this scholarship in our Spirit magazine, which you can read here.
+For more information about this scholarship, please read our Fall 2015 Spirit magazine, which featured an article about the fund.

 The Fr.
 Tom Wittliff Scholarship Fund was established in Fall 2014 when Fr.
 Tom (SF ’55) was inducted into St. Thomas More High School’s Alumni Hall of Fame.
 The fund helps provide need-based scholarship for STM students.

 Fr.
-Thomas Wittliff graduated from St. Francis Minor Seminary in 1955 and has dedicated most of his life to ministry on the south side of Milwaukee earning the nickname “Bishop of Bay View.”
-Fr.
-Tom is one of the most beloved members of the St. Thomas More High School family.
-His impact on past, present, and future generations cannot be measured, but is deeply treasured.
+Thomas Wittliff graduated from St. Francis Minor Seminary in 1955 and dedicated most of his life to ministry on the south side of Milwaukee, earning the nickname “Bishop of Bay View.”
+Passing away in March 2020, Fr.
+Tom was one of the most beloved members of the St. Thomas More High School family.
+His impact on past, present, and future generations cannot be measured but is deeply treasured.